soham627/coauthor-nlp-analysis/README.md

-# COAUTHOR: Response Times & Perceived Contributions Analysis
+# CoAuthor: Response Times & Perceived Contributions Analysis
 **Understanding Human-AI Collaborative Writing**

 ## Project Overview
-This project analyzes human-AI collaborative writing using the **COAUTHOR dataset**, which tracks keystroke-level interactions between writers and GPT-3.
+This project analyzes human-AI collaborative writing using the **CoAuthor dataset**, which tracks keystroke-level interactions between writers and GPT-3.
 The focus is on:
 - **Response Times**: How do writers adapt to AI-generated suggestions over time?
 - **Perceived vs. Actual Contributions**: Do writers accurately assess how much they wrote versus how much AI contributed?